 - 1 small butternut squash, peeled and cubed

 - 2 large potatoes, cubed (I don’t peel my potatoes but do what you prefer)

 - Preheat oven to 180°C fan.

 - In a large saucepan fry sachet 1 of keema karai spices for a few minutes to infuse the pan and get them fragrant.

 - Remove the cassia bark and add the onion, carrots, bell pepper, celery, ginger and 2 tablespoons cold water until the veg starts to soften.

 - Add in the mince and break it up as it cooks until browned.

-- Stir in the spices, tin tomatoes, tomato puree and the stock and season to taste with salt and pepper (Add in extra chilli at this stage if you like it with more heat).
+- Stir in the keema karai sachet 2, tin tomatoes, tomato puree and the stock and season to taste with salt and pepper.

 - Simmer on a low heat for 25 minutes or until the liquid is reduced right down and has thickened.

-- Meanwhile par boil the potatoes for 5 – 10 minutes, drain and tip back into the pan with the butternut squash, tip in the bombay toppings spices, add a lid and give a really good shake to ruff the potatoes up and make sure everything is well coated in spices.
+- Meanwhile par boil the potatoes for 5 – 10 minutes, drain and tip back into the pan with the butternut squash, tip in both the bombay potato sachets, add a lid and give a really good shake to ruff the potatoes up and make sure everything is well coated in the spices.